Fantail pigeon

+The American Pigeon Journal had special issues devoted to the breed in February 1975 and July 1977, with one available for viewing here.

 There is a feather mutation called Silky that gives an interesting lace effect to a Fantail's tail feathers.
 Fantails with this mutation are known as Silky or Lace Fantails.

 Fantails are often used by pigeon flyers in the training of racing pigeons and Tipplers.
 They are used as droppers in that they are placed on the loft landing board as a signal to the flying birds to come in and be fed.

 Thai Fantail

 This breed was first introduced by Charles Darwin.
 They are similar to Indian Fantails, but are pure white and have ribbon-like stripes on their tails.
 It is difficult to breed outside of Thailand, and few people have done so.
 A breeder in Pakistan successfully produced striped Thai Fantails by pairing black colored males and brown colored females of different breeds.